Peptides For Skin: What Are They, Benefits, And Side Effects

 These are X-50 Myocept, Copper Peptides, etc.

 Carrier peptides help in carrying stabilized trace elements like manganese and copper to your skin.
-These trace elements help in boosting collagen development, improve your skin elasticity, promote cellular renewal and aid in wound healing (2).
-This may aid dull and aging skin repair.
-Copper peptides are commonly used in anti-aging skin care.
+These trace elements help boost collagen development, improve your skin elasticity, promote cellular renewal and aid in wound healing (2).
+This may aid in dull and aging skin repair.
+Copper peptides for skin are commonly used in anti-aging skin care.

 2. Neurotransmitter Inhibitor Peptides